The Permission Management of Android Becomes A Bigger Problem When It Comes to Wearable Devices and TV

 Posted on 11 Feb 2016, tagged Android

-The permission management of Android is a problem for a long time.
-The behaviour of an app depends on the morality of its developers.
-Unluckily, many developers are big companies which making money is their primary target and morality is little considered.
+The permission management of Android has been a problem for a long time.
+The behavior of an app depends on the morality of its developers.
+Unfortunately, many developers are big companies whose primary target is making money and morality is little considered.

-The problem gets bigger while it comes to the devices less power than smart phones such as TVs, or the devices that can get more privacy such as smart watches.
+The problem gets bigger when it comes to devices with less power than smart phones such as TVs, or devices that can get more privacy such as smart watches.
 The main permission problems of Android are:

 You must give all the permissions to an app if it requests